-This later aerial photo shows Hub (lower right) and the rail yard of International & Great Northern railroad (upper left).
+This later aerial photo shows the Hub building and the adjacent rail yard and roundhouse of the International & Great Northern railroad (upper left).
 (Photo from University of Texas at Arlington Library.)

 Hub made furniture . . .

-and bedding in this building until 1943, when Hub Furniture Co. was bought by . . .
+In 1943 Hub Furniture Company was bought by . . .

-The Curtis Mathes company was not always the maker of “the most expensive television set in America; and darn well worth it.”
-That came later.
-Curtis Mathes began in 1919 making automobile and tractor parts (it introduced lights on tractors).
+At that time the Curtis Mathes company was not the maker of “the most expensive television set in America; and darn well worth it.”
+That came later (see below).
+The Mathes Company opened in 1919 making automobile and tractor parts (it introduced lights on tractors).
 Who knew?

-Then furniture.
-In fact, Curtis Mathes made furniture in the building on East Broadway Street from 1943 to 1960.
-Photo shows the factory’s plywood department.
-But by 1960 the company was concentrating on making TV sets and other consumer electronics, and in 1963 the building was sold, eventually becoming part of W. Pat Crow Forgings.
-(Thanks to Glenn Waters of http://curtismathes.webs.com/ for the interior photo.)
+Curtis Mathes made furniture in the building on East Broadway Avenue from 1943 to 1960.
+(Thanks to Glenn Waters of http://curtismathes.webs.com/ for the photo.)

 But by 1960 the Curtis Mathes company was concentrating on making TV sets and other consumer electronics.